Shardcached/libshardcache/README.md

 ======

-C implementation of a sharded key/value storage + caching initially inspired to [groupcache](http://github.com/golang/groupcache "groupcache") (golang/groupcache)
+C implementation of a sharded key/value storage + caching initially inspired by [groupcache](http://github.com/golang/groupcache "groupcache") (golang/groupcache).

 Note that this is a fresh implementation of the logic/strategy implemented in [groupcache](http://github.com/golang/groupcache "groupcache").
 It's not a porting but an implementation from scratch.
-It uses its own custom protocol for internal communication that differs from the one used by the [groupcache](http://github.com/golang/groupcache "groupcache") Go implementation (which is instead based on protobuf + httpd)
+It uses its own custom protocol for internal communication that differs from the one used by the [groupcache](http://github.com/golang/groupcache "groupcache") Go implementation (which is instead based on protobuf + httpd).

 Like [groupcache](http://github.com/golang/groupcache "groupcache"),
-this library, together with the [shardcached](http://github.com/xant/shardcached "shardcached") daemon implementation) is intended as a replacement for memcached with some additions:
+this library (together with the [shardcached](http://github.com/xant/shardcached "shardcached") daemon implementation) is intended as a replacement for memcached with some additions:

  * libshardcache is a client library as well as a server library.
-   It can be used either to run an shardcache node or to query already running nodes (or both).
+   It can be used either to run a shardcache node or to query already running nodes (or both).
    When using the library to run a new node, the library will connect to its own peers and handle the internal communication.

  * It has a cache filling mechanism based on ARC (Adaptive Replacement Cache)

- * It ensures fetching the items from the peers or from the storage only once even when multiple concurrent request are looking for the same uncached item.
+ * It ensures fetching the items from the peers or from the storage only once even when multiple concurrent requests are looking for the same uncached item.

 Unlike [groupcache](http://github.com/golang/groupcache "groupcache") :